ethcarter/rec/README.md

 <details>
     <summary><b>⚠️ Note:</b></summary>

-*Before writing any program, please compile and run the code yourself.
-If any errors occur, feel free to report them in the issues section*
+- *Before writing any program, please compile and run the code yourself.*
+- *If any error occurs, feel free to report them*

-*Comments are only written to understand a part of a program.
-In that case, if you do not understand a part of the program - youcan write comments only for that specific part*
+- *Comments are only written to understand a part of a program.
+It is not a part of the program.*
+- *In case you do not understand a line, you can add comments*

 </details><br>